 The maximum bend permissible at any one fitting shall not exceed 45°.
-Bends exceeding 45° with any combination of two fittings shall have a straight pipe of not less than two (2) feet in length installed between such adjacent fittings, unless one of such fittings be a wye branch with a cleanout provided on the straight leg.
+Bends exceeding 45° with any combination of two fittings shall have two (2) feet from center to center of such adjacent fittings, unless one of such fittings be a wye branch with a cleanout provided on the straight leg.
 The maximum length of 6-inch sewer stub shall be 100 feet; minimum length shall be 5 feet unless otherwise approved by the District.

-Where there are no basements, the minimum side sewer depth shall be six (6) feet below final grade at the property line.
-The Contractor shall provide for each 6-inch stub a 2-inch x 4-inch wooden post that extends from the invert of the 6inch stub to a point 18 inches (minimum) and 2 feet (maximum) above the existing ground.
+The minimum side sewer depth shall be six (6) feet below final grade at the property line or deeper to gravity serve the lowest finished floor elevation.
+The Contractor shall provide for each 6-inch stub a 2-inch x 4-inch wooden post that extends from the invert of the 6-inch stub to a point 18 inches (minimum) and 2 feet (maximum) above the existing ground.
 The exposed area of this post shall be painted white and shall have marked thereon the letters S/S. The elevations of the side sewer connections shall be of sufficient depth to serve all existing and possible future structures.

-Where no tee is provided or available at the sewer main, connection shall be made by machine-made tap and suitable saddle, or otherwise as approved by the District Engineer.
+Where no tee is provided or available at the sewer main, connection shall be made by machine-made tap and suitable saddle, or otherwise as approved by the District.